Purpose

 Here is an example:

-Query col1 and col2 from table tbl1, group the result by col2, and compute the sum of col3.
-Query only the rows where the sum of col3 is less than 3.
+Query col1 and col2 from table tbl1, group by col2, and sum col3.
+Return only the rows where the sum of col3 is less than 3.

 SELECT col1, col2, SUM(col3)